Maxitosh/ds_project_2/README.md

 Naming and Storage servers should be launched on distinct machines and located in the subnet for communication purposes.

-Installation of Cliet console [maxitosh/clientconsole](https://hub.docker.com/repository/docker/maxitosh/clientconsole)
+Installation of Client console [maxitosh/clientconsole](https://hub.docker.com/repository/docker/maxitosh/clientconsole)

 ## Usage
 Enter Naming server ip: